18F/content-guide/pages/technical-and-interface-writing.md

 Use [straight quotes](http://smartquotesforsmartpeople.com/) within code blocks rather than curly (or smart) quotes.

-### Code-like elements
+#### Code-like elements

-The same rules apply to pieces of content that must be used exactly as presented, such as passwords or WiFi network names:
+The same rules apply to pieces of text that must be used exactly as presented, such as passwords or Wi-Fi network names:

 > `someCl3v3rN4me` is the name of our WiFi network.
 > Your password is `PleaseChangeMeSoon`.